hayeah/sike-react-course/js-bling-bling/_index.md

 See: [Codepen Demo](http://codepen.io/hayeah/pen/XmKYxr?editors=011)

-However, the browser (or iOS for ReactNative) refreshes the screen at a fixed rate, but a `setTimeout` timer may call `draw` at an unpredictable time.
+The browser refreshes the screen at a fixed rate, but a `setTimeout` timer may call `draw` at an unpredictable time.
 Suppose `draw` takes 10ms, it could sometime finish after the the screen refreshes:

 ![](setTimeout-not-sync.jpg)